gregzaal/In-Game-Roles/readme.md

 ----

 - Periodically purge game roles (and items in gamelist) that have no players, but only if the role hasn't been modified since creation.
+- Allow fetching user with both "gregzaal" and "@gregzaal"